Evaluation of one-dimensional polylogarithmic integral, with applications to infinite series: Introduction

-The major focus of the paper (Section 3-5) is to present an algorithm (Theorem \ref{intmaintheo}) to calculate a large class of one-dimensional integral involving ordinary polylogarithm and generalized polylogarithm.
+One major focus of the paper (Section 3-5) is to present a method (Theorem \ref{intmaintheo}) to calculate a large class of one-dimensional integral involving ordinary polylogarithm and generalized polylogarithm.
 The main idea is to represent the integrand as an iterated integral, but there are some subtleties.
 As an immediate consequence, some highly nontrivial result for infinite series are obtained.
 For example,